14 Jan 2022

 Undertaking an activity not covered by our insurance makes the individuals concerned – and Friends of the Earth – liable for the full cost of any claim.

 Make sure to read the insurance guidance to check whether your activity is covered.

-If you need to prove you are covered by our insurance, please present the Public Liability Insurance document along with a copy of your Trademark Licence Agreement to the authorities.
+If you need to prove you are covered by our insurance, please present the insurance certificates along with a copy of your Trademark Licence Agreement to the authorities.